|

 issue quit command at GS> prompt.
 EOF (Ctrl-D)

+works also for the same purpose.
 Ghostscript can execute the commands by getting them from a file

 also.
 In this case we open a file named, for example,